Spectre0914/Customer-Segmentation-Analysis/README.md

 # Customer Segmentation Analysis

 This project provides a detailed analysis and segmentation of customer data from a mall dataset.
 By applying K-Means clustering on key features such as Annual Income, Spending Score, and Age, it categorizes customers into distinct segments to understand their behaviors and spending patterns.

-Project Structure
+Project Structure:

   Data Exploration: Examines the data structure, distribution, and summary statistics.
   Data Visualization: Includes visualizations to identify patterns and relationships.
   K-Means Clustering: Applies clustering to segment customers based on their characteristics.
   Cluster Analysis: Provides insights into each customer segment based on spending and income attributes.

-Steps for Analysis
+Steps for Analysis:

   Importing Libraries: Loads necessary Python libraries like Pandas, Seaborn, Matplotlib, and Scikit-Learn.
   Exploratory Data Analysis (EDA): Checks data information, handles missing values, and explores column distributions.